thatmlopsguy/thatmlopsguy.github.io/content/interview.md

 Interesting or habitual questions I've been asked during job interviews.

+This page is also inspired by [Manual of Me](https://my.manualof.me/), and aims to be a guide for colleagues in how to best work with me.

 ## 🤝 Introduction questions

 ### Why should I hire you?
 What makes you different from other candidates?